dahlia-lib/spec/README.md

 Basic Dahlia formatting is done by using a marker (`&` by default) followed by a [color](#ansi-color-codes)/[style](#ansi-style-codes) code from the list below.
-All codes are 1-character long.
+All basic color and style codes are 1-character long.

 <img alt="Basic formatting: Colors" src="assets/basic-colors.png" style="width: 75%">
 <img alt="Basic formatting: Styles" src="assets/styles.png" style="width: 75%">